CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-railo-blueprint.md

 ### Description

 Through the CenturyLink Blueprint integration, Railo provides a click-through solution to install and configure Railo on the Linux platform.
+Railop provides CFML is a tag-based Web scripting language supporting dynamic Web page creation and database access in a Web server environment.
+In the language, ColdFusion tags are embedded in HTML files.

 For more information, please visit http://www.getrailo.org/